 - Pawnshops are not the place to sell rare or historically valuable coins; more than likely you’ll just get a spot price for the metal itself, rather than a realistic sum based on the numismatic value of the piece or pieces you’re selling.

-Coin dealers who operate online offer a similar selling experience to what you’d find in a shop, but with the bonus of being able to complete transactions in the comfort of your home.
-There are any number of reputable sites to choose from; ask your coin-collecting friends, because word-of-mouth recommendations are usually the most reliable.
+Online Coin dealers offer a similar selling experience to what you’d find in a shop, but with the bonus of being able to complete transactions in the comfort of your home.
+There are any number of reputable sites to choose from.

 - Sell your coins to a dealer without ever leaving the house.